ekandreas/bladerunner/readme.md

 # Bladerunner

-WordPress plugin for Blade L5 templating
+WordPress plugin for Laravel Blade templating.

 To install it to your Composer based WordPress installation: